BetonQuest/BetonQuest/docs/Documentation/Features/Message-Formatting.md

 icon: material/message-cog
 ---

+!!! warning "Work in Progress"
+    This feature is still in development and does not work for every feature at the moment.
+    Currently supported are:

+    - Comming soon

 Every string in BetonQuest can be formatted with a formatter.
 A formatter is a way to format a string with colors, styles, and more, while each formatter has its own syntax.